oelizondo/Sofia/readme.md

 Sofia makes your app fast by adding jQuery and Angular CDNs to your app.
 We thought a lot about this, and we came to the conclusion that a CDN saves your app from bloat and unnecessary weight.

 ###Gulp
 The designated task runner for Sofia is [Gulp](http://gulpjs.com/).
 It's amazingly easy to set up and will get you started in a fly.
-You don't have to worry about a thing, we'll take it from here and make sure you have Gulp and start working right away!
-If you don't use Gulp as your task runner, simply tell Sofia you don't want it at the installation setup :3

 Packages that come with Sofia: